Kotlin/kotlinx.coroutines/docs/flow.md

 </div>

-> You can get full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-flow-18.kt).
+> You can get the full code from [here](../kotlinx-coroutines-core/jvm/test/guide/example-flow-18.kt).

-We see that while the first number was being processed the second and the third ones were already produced, so the second one was _conflated_ and only the most recent (the third one) was delivered to the collector:
+We see that while the first number was still being processed the second, and third were already produced, so the second one was _conflated_ and only the most recent (the third one) was delivered to the collector:

 ```text